 Originally, Galette des Rois celebrates the arrival of the Three Wise Men in Bethlehem 12 days after Christmas.
 In France, however, it is mostly the occasion to enjoy a beloved tradition (more about it below) and to share a delicious cake with family and friends.
 No wonder we savor Galette des Rois throughout January!

-Unless very young children are to eat it, make sure to add a small oven-proof charm (e.g. a shiny dime) when making it and tell everyone about it in advance.
+Unless very young children are to eat it, make sure to insert a fève when making it and tell everyone about it in advance.
 Have the youngest child present sit under the table, cut the Galette in (slightly) unequal slices and ask the child to assign each slice you point to to a different guest.
-The guest who finds the charm in their slice is to be King or Queen for the day.
-It's even more fun if you have prepared a paper crown for them to wear.
-We have a model for you!
-Email us if you'd like to receive it.
+The guest who finds the fève in their slice is to be King or Queen for the day.
+Make sure to crown them properly with a golden paper crown.

 Ready to make your own Galette?